-This year due to COVID we had to work differently, 20 surveys, together with prepaid envelopes, were posted out to each of the GP practices in Carmarthenshire, Ceredigion and Pembrokeshire.
-The survey was also available on our website, our social media and in our newsletters.
+This year due to COVID we had to work differently, 20 surveys, together with prepaid envelopes, were posted out to each GP practice in Carmarthenshire, Ceredigion, and Pembrokeshire.
+The survey was also available on our website, on our social media and in our newsletters.